Olodus/ParaFuncDAT280/lab2/erlang-tutorial/Parallel programming in Elixir.md

 ##Introduction
 Elixir is a functional programming language built on top of the Erlang VM.
 It's supposed to be great for developing highly concurrent, distributed and fault tolerant applications.
 We are masters student with emphasis on distributed systems so we were very excited to have some fun with Elixir.
 We decided to start out with something simple, doing parallel mergesort in Elixir.
 Doing the same in Erlang had shown that it was possible to get a very good speedup on mergesort.
 As such, we expected to see a similar speedup in Elixir, since both languages run on the same virtual machine.
-What we got instead, however, was quite surprising.

 ##Mergesort
 For those who are not familiar with the merge sort algorithm, it´s an algorithm that sorts a list of integers by splitting up the list in half, then performs merge sort on both of the sub-lists.
 Once the lists have been split up until they only contain a single element.
 Then they are merged back together in sorted order.
 A visual representation of this can be seen in the following gif.